burgerindividual/HUDTweaks/README.md

 ### A fabric mod that adds better customization to the HUD.

-This mod is a **work in progress**.
-There are still plenty of bugs left to fix and plenty of features left to add.
+This mod is still in beta.
+There are plenty of bugs left to fix and plenty of features left to add.
 If you want to report a bug or request a feature, please do so [here](/../../issues).

 ![Mod Image](https://i.imgur.com/mkqQKU9.png)